timharek/everyday-privacy/report.md

 #### Why they collect the data

 As you may be able to tell, both from the project-website and the overview above, it is a lot of data.
 Facebook collects these details in order to provide you with a better service and to serve you targeted advertisement.
-Facebook connects your information across Facebook Products and devices and they use the information they have ("including your activity off our Products, such as the websites you visit and ads you see[^8]").
+Facebook connects your information across Facebook Products and devices and they use the information they have ("including your activity off our Products, such as the websites you visit and ads you see").
 They also use the information they have to verify accounts and activity, combat harmful conduct, detect and prevent spam and other bad experiences.
 This is done in order to maintain their integrity, promote safety and security on and off their products.
 Information provided is use for research and innovation, for a social good, i.e. general social welfare, technological advancement, public interest, health and well-being.

 #### How they share data